james-menzies/days-between/README.md

 * The year must be divisible by 4. *e.g. 1988*
 * If the year is also divisible by 100, it must then be divisible by 400.
 For example, 2000 is a leap year and 1900 is not.

+## How to Run

+This program requires Python 3.6+ to run.
+Simply clone the repository, navigate to the source directory and run `python days_between.py` (`python3 days_between.py` on some platforms).
+No external dependencies are required.

+To run the test suite run `python[3] -m unittest discover tests`.

 ## Components

 ### User Flow